It's hard to believe that I am the CEO of a multi-million dollar company.

 Can you just tell how I literally started out with NO clue what I was doing? like I was a trainwreck.
 It’s hilarious.
 For years I was just AWFUL at technology and everything online.

 Like think about that for a second.
-I had no email address, no MailChimp, no money.
+I had no domain, no MailChimp, no money.

 I literally went to conferences and events with a lined notepad and asked people to write down their emails knowing that one day I would finally be smart enough to figure out the tech side and plug their names in when I figured that out.